GreatGrace-spec/-Fintech-Student-Performance-Analysis-/README.md

 ---

 ## 📖 Project Overview
-This project analyzes a fintech student performance dataset to uncover insights, evaluate trends, and visualize results.
+This project analyzes a student performance dataset to uncover insights, evaluate trends, and visualize results.
 The notebook demonstrates a complete workflow of **data cleaning, exploratory data analysis (EDA), aggregation, and visualization**.

 Main objectives:
 - Clean and preprocess the dataset
 - Perform aggregation to compute total and average scores
 - Categorize performance levels (Excellent, Average, Poor)
-- Visualize performance by course, attendance, and gender  etc
+- Visualize performance by course, attendance, and gender

 ---